reidrankin/atomic-avahi/README.rst

-An avahi-daemon container for Porject Atomic Host
+An avahi-daemon container for Project Atomic Host
 ---------------------------------------------------------------------

 This essentially provides a broadcast DNS responder inside a container